 The challenge that they set for themselves, was to transform Silverthorn Farm into an exclusive boutique winery during their free time.

 Realising that the Robertson Valley was particularly well suited to Chardonnay and Shiraz grapes, Joachim and John had already set about replacing existing vineyards with a variety of different Chardonnay and Shiraz clones in the early 1990’s.

 Perhaps it was no accident then, that during the year 2000 and 2001, John worked under the mentorship of the dynamic Pieter Ferreira at Graham Beck Wines, and in the process discovered his passion for Methode Cap Classique wines.

 Knowing that Silverthorn’s terroir, with its rocky, lime-rich, shale soils was similar to the famous Champagne soils in France, and with their Chardonnay vineyards starting to mature the time was ripe for Silverthorn’s entry into the world of sparkling wine.

 John and Karen released their first 3 500 bottles of The Green Man in September 2006 and this was followed by Genie, their Rosé Cap Classique in 2009.
 Both wines were extremely well received.
 For Cap Classique connoisseurs, Silverthorn had been put on the map.

 By 2009 and with a well-established foundation, Silverthorn was ready to move to the next level.
-The wines had attracted the interest of investment banker and wine enthusiast Brett Nagle, as well as John’s brother, Steven, currently working in leverage finance at Standard Bank.
+The wines had attracted the interest of former investment banker and wine enthusiast Brett Nagle, as well as John’s brother, Steven, currently with Investec Asset Management.

 Silverthorn Wines produces an exciting range of top end, Methode Cap Classique (MCC) wines, which have undergone a natural, secondary fermentation in the bottle.
 The term MCC was coined by the South African wine industry when the international use of the word ‘Champagne’ was banned.